Why You Should Train Your Fashion Replacement

 We couldn’t cover every possible angle of the fashion internship saga in just one post!
 This article is part of a 5 part Fashion Rockstar Internship Series.
 If you want to learn how to go from fashion intern to full time check out the other articles that are part of this series at the bottom of the page.

 When you are given the opportunity to train someone under you this means that your boss thinks enough of your skills that they feel you have the potential to manage.
 This means that when you are training someone else your boss is secretly watching to see how well you do it.
 Is your trainee picking up on things quickly?
 Are they having to ask a million questions or bother other colleagues to figure it out?
 If so, you are actually demonstrating that you are not able to accurately explain the job details to another person well.
 That’s not good!
 You need to train other people to the absolute best of your abilities.
 When you are a great trainer colleagues see you as a leader and will depend on you for direction.
 A quick and easy way to do this is to create your own Fashion PlayBook which I wrote about in a previous post.

 You Can’t Move Up Without A Replacement

 Many people fear that if someone else can do their job as well as them, then their job may become in jeopardy.
-In reality if you do not train someone to be as wonderful at your job as you are then you are limiting your own job growth.
+In reality, if you do not train someone to be as wonderful at your job as you are then you are limiting your own job growth.
 Think about it this way.
-If another opportunity becomes available within your organization that you would want to apply for, your manager may feel they can’t afford to loose you unless their is someone else there waiting in the wings.
+If another opportunity becomes available within your organization that you would want to apply for, your manager may feel they can’t afford to lose you unless there is someone else there waiting in the wings.
 So, train your little birdies to fly!